Back to cookbooks list Articles Cookbook

 1 Susan Thomas

-If you want to select records from a table but would like to see them sorted according to a given column, you can simply use the ORDER BY clause at the end of a SELECT statement.
+If you want to sort the records according to a given column, you can simply use the ORDER BY clause at the end of a SELECT statement.
 It doesn’t matter how complicated or long your SQL query is—ORDER BY should always be at the end of the command.

 After the ORDER BY keyword, you name the column by which the records should be sorted.
 In our query, we sort by the last name of the customer.